trozamon/hadmin/README.markdown

-# hadmin
+# HAdmin

 *Note: This is my first python project.
 The python will no doubt be sloppy, and I welcome improvements as will as criticism of my coding style.*

-Hadmin is a Hadoop administration tool, mostly focused on reducing the pain of adding users, queues, and adding nodes.
+HAdmin is a Hadoop administration tool, mostly focused on reducing the pain of adding users, queues, and adding nodes.
 There are a couple of
 purposes:

 * Provide command-line tools to update Hadoop config
 * Provide a Python API to update Hadoop config

-Current Hadoop versions (hopefully) supported are:
+Current Hadoop versions supported are:

-* 1.x
 * 2.x

 Current operations supported are: